GokulParzival/nitrkl-syllabus-bot/README.md

 <img src="./images/nitri_logo.png" width="25%">

-A chatbot to help students know the syllabus of courses taken by them at NIT Rourkela/.
+A chatbot to help students know the syllabus of courses taken by them at NIT Rourkela.
  ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)